 Every country has its own driving rules.
 Some nations keep left and others right.
+For Uganda, you always keep left.
 Uganda’s driving regulations require you not to drive while talking on the phone, have a valid driving license, control your speed and don’t drink and drive.

 Follow the Road Signs

 All established tarmac roads in Uganda have signs that guide the drivers on what to do in the right place.
 It is advised to master all common signs such that you avoid mistakes.

 Roads have multiple signs like those which mean don’t overtake, no U-turn, Zebra crossing, climbing lane, one way, you can overtake, it is possible to make a U-turn and more.

 One of the main causes of dangerous accidents in Uganda is over speeding or reckless driving.

 These incidences are common on highways like Kampala – Masaka road, Jinja expressway, and more.
 Make sure to maintain the speed specified in a certain area by the road sign.

 Driving at Night is Risky

 Whether you are a local or foreigner, driving at night is risky not only in Uganda but also in any other country.